 Pit 405 is located at 7.6 mile on the B Road.
 The rock from this quarry was used for construction of the B Road and other mine infrastructure.
 Mine records indicate that approximately 12,000 cubic yards of production rock were backfilled into the quarry in 1988.
 The quarry received reclamation materials (colluvium and glacial till) in 1994, 1995 and 1998 for use in future reclamation projects.
-KGCMC plans for 2005 involve geo-technical drilling and/or geo-physics testing to confirm site conditions at Pit 405.
+KGCMC drilled a hole through the fill material in June of 2005 to characterize the materials.
+The profile at the center of the pit from the surface down consists of approximately two feet of glacial till and organics (fill), 15 feet of sericitic phyllite (waste rock) and 22 feet of grey silty till (fill).
+The foundation of the pit is fractured, pyritic, chloritic rock.
+A standpipe was installed to a depth of 37.5 feet below the drill pad surface, but difficulties encountered during installation may have affected its completion.
+Development and evaluation of the standpipe will be performed in 2006 to determine if it is suitable for use as a monitoring well.

 Acid base accounting data for this site can be found in the 2002 annual report (KGCMC, 2003).
-Monitoring of drainage downgradient of the quarry (Figures 3.1 to 3.13) demonstrates that influences from the site are negligible.
+Monitoring of drainage downgradient of the quarry (Figures 3.1 to 3.15) demonstrates that influences from the site are negligible.
 Barring a significant change in downstream water quality, the site will be reclaimed when the reclamation materials stored in the quarry have been utilized at other sites.
 The production rock in the quarry will either be removed or covered in-situ.
 Removal of the rock would increase exposure of the pyritic quarry wall.